STBGFC/tournament-app/README.md

 1. parameterise google map link (MenuDrawer.svelte), background image, icons and theme colors for external build
 1. iframe the map within app
 1. Implement "favourites" - starred teams produce notifications and permalinks to their groups
+1. Componentize the header/body "layout" and make the icon configurable with material icons aswell as text

 ## FIXME
 1. load partial results in a load() function per competition (as current/legacy app)